Tuesday, July 30, 2024

 May 30 1992 - Bangkok - Journal

-Two mornings ago I making a call at the overseas phone booth in the Malaysia Hotel.
-A young bearded man entered the lobby.
-We had last seen each other in Kathmandu 1990 after a trek to Lantang Glacier.
-Upon departure westward to Europe I had told Dice, if he was in Bangkok, then you should stay at the Malaysia Hotel and there was a good chance if the Hawaiian did I might be there in May.
+Two mornings ago I was making an overseas call at the phone booth in the Malaysia Hotel.
+A young bearded man entered the lobby with two young ladies.
+I had last seen Dice in Kathmandu 1990 after a ten-day trek to Lantang Glacier.
+Upon departure westward to Europe I had told Dice, if he was in Bangkok, then he should stay at the Malaysia Hotel and there was a good chance if the Hawaiian did I might be there in May.
 Dice was a no show in 1991, but here he was now and upon seeing me he called out, "Pascha."

 My Oriental pseudonym.

 Dice was just in from Nepal and a long night at the go-go bars.
-He needed brakfast in the hotel's restaurant, which offered a restorative American breakfast.
+He was breakfast in the hotel's restaurant, which offered a restorative American breakfast.

 "Then sleep.
 I'm sending these girls home.
 They have probably had enough of me.
 I'll see you later."

 We rendezvoused that afternoon at Kenny's Bar on Soi Si Bamphen.
-We drank on Singhas that day and on the next which was my 40th birthday.
+We drank Singhas that day, which was my 40th birthday.

 After a few beers at Kenny's we told some girls we would be back after dinner and wandered over to the Chandrphen Restaurant, a top-notched Chinese chicken restaurant across from the Lumpini Muay Thai boxing stadium, where we finished off a bottle of small bottle of Mekong whiskey.
 The waiters invited us to a comedy club.
 I was drunk enough to allow myself to be dragged on stage by a troop of improvisers.
 They mocked me, but I grabbed the mike.
 I have no idea what I said, but I thought it was funny the Thai audience laughed at the farang fool.